Found by AI

 Profile: Direct-to-consumer product brand.
 Revenue $2M-$30M.
 Monthly marketing budget $20,000-$80,000.

-E-commerce faces the most complex multi-channel optimization challenge because product discovery happens across Google Shopping, organic search, social commerce, and increasingly AI assistants.
-In consumer-packaged goods and lifestyle categories, more than 65% of AI-sourced citations come from publishers, user-generated content, and affiliate sites — not brand websites (McKinsey, 2025).
-An e-commerce brand's GEO strategy must focus on earning citations in those third-party environments as much as optimizing its own pages.
+E-commerce faces the most complex multi-channel optimization because product discovery happens across Google Shopping, organic search, social commerce, and AI assistants.
+In CPG and lifestyle categories, more than 65% of AI-sourced citations come from publishers, user-generated content, and affiliate sites - not brand websites (McKinsey, 2025).
+An e-commerce GEO strategy must focus on earning citations in third-party environments as much as optimizing its own pages.

-Google AI Overviews appeared for 88.1% of informational queries (Semrush, 2025), meaning product research questions are extremely likely to trigger AI summaries.
-AIO inclusion directly correlates with purchase funnel entry: a shopper who sees a brand cited in an AI Overview before visiting the site arrives with higher intent.
+Google AI Overviews appeared for 88.1% of informational queries (Semrush, 2025) - product research questions almost always trigger AI summaries.
+AIO inclusion correlates with funnel entry: a shopper who sees a brand cited in an AI Overview before visiting arrives with higher intent.

 Channel Allocation Monthly Spend ($40K budget) Priority Tactics